fredericvilcot/Traveller-App/README.md

 ## Overview

-Loft-traveler is a Single Page Application which helps travellers to discover the world and learn more about their dream destinations!
+Traveller-App is a Single Page Application which helps travellers to discover the world and learn more about their dream destinations!
 This Web site is based upon open-source Everbase GraphQL API (https://www.everbase.co/docs) and is built using TypeScript, React (CRA), MobX and Apollo Client.
+The aim here is to build a front-end app based upon hexagonal architecture, with MobX as state manager.

 ## Prerequisite